ropensci-archive/roweb2/content/blog/2018-02-09-rprofile-julia-stewart-lowndes.md

 SK: Have you written any books?

 JSL: I’m writing a bookdown right now.
 It’s for the Ocean Health Index, we essentially enable government and academic groups to measure how healthy their oceans are.
 We give them a GitHub repository populated with starter files and scripts and they tailor it with their own data and priorities using our R package.
-So my book is about how to use our software, but it’s also how to use R, RStudio and Github.
+So my book is about how to use our software, but it’s also how to use R, RStudio and GitHub.
 (Editor’s Note: since the interview this has been split into two books: [Introduction to Open Data Science](http://ohi-science.org/data-science-training/) and [Ocean Health Index Toolbox Training](http://ohi-science.org/toolbox-training/).)

 The [Nature paper I wrote](https://www.nature.com/articles/s41559-017-0160) was part of this realization that I’m putting a lot of effort into teaching people how to use our Ocean Health Index methods, but in that process I’m actually teaching them good data science practices.
 The stuff I’m teaching is not specific to the Ocean Health Index, so I wanted to try to hit a broader audience.
 (Editor’s Note: ["Our path to better science in less time using open data science tools"](https://www.nature.com/articles/s41559-017-0160) (Lowndes et al. 2017; Nature Ecology & Evolution) was published the week before the rOpenSci #unconf17)